 Stop watering the plant when it enters its decline.
 If you are using a peat-based potting mixture, you should drizzle a small amount of water onto the soil now and then to keep it from drying completely.
 Moisture can cause the corm to rot, so use water sparingly, moistening only the surface of the soil.

 Move the plant to a brighter location when it shows signs of life in the fall.
 Water the pot thoroughly, adding a complete liquid fertilizer for flowering plants according to the package instructions.
-Keep it cool to encourage flowering, with daytime temperatures no higher than 65 degrees Fahrenheit (18 C.) and night temperatures around 50 degrees F. (10 C.).
+Keep it cool to encourage flowering, with daytime temperatures no higher than 65 degrees F. (18 C.) and night temperatures around 50 degrees F. (10 C.).